The R_E.Kavetsky Institute of Experimental Pathology, Oncology and Radiobiology,

 On the stage, chrysalis flies underwent the influence of the two different heat shock regimes: a) 120 min. at 37°C – the “activating” heat shock regime; b) 120 min. at 40°C – the “depressing” heat shock regime..In connection with this we have included into the experiment next groups: “N” groups consisted of the temperature unaltered chrysalises; “A” groups consisted of the temperature-activated ones and “D” denoted the groups of temperature-depressed chrysalises.

 Then the groups were divided into experimental subgroups depending on the quality of electromagnetic information they experienced.
 On average, every subgroup consisted of >1000 chrysalises that continued to live in one-liter glass vessels.

-The BICOM device (Brilgelnann GmbH, Germany) was used to acquire the electromagnetic field of the chrysalises situated on the input electrode, to modify these fields and transduce them onto the experimental group of chrysalises placed at the output electrode,
+The BICOM device (Brilgelnann GmbH, Germany) was used to acquire the electromagnetic field of the chrysalises situated on the input applicator, to modify these fields and transduce them onto the experimental group of chrysalises placed at the output applicator,

 Hereafter, the programs of treatment is denoted as follows: The logic program occupies the Position 1 (amplification or attenuation), Position 2 scans frequencies through the whole band-pass of the filter provided that narrow frequency widows are opened in tandem, Position 3 controls the speed of scanning, Position 4 controls the interval or continuos operation, Position 5, the duration of treatment, and Position 6.